clairedn/cuda_multimulti_DDM/README.md

 This example shows how to:
 - Process a video file with 900 frames
 - Enable angle analysis with 4 angle sections
-- Perform curve fitting with a maximum of 15 q values
+- Perform curve fitting on the first 15 q values (the largest 15 q values, corresponding to the smallest 15 lambda values)
 - Use "episodes" processing mode
 - Skip plot generation for faster processing